At last, Manchester-Goffstown rail trail link completed

 Unkety Brook, Dunstable MA

 There’s a farm field bordering Unkety Brook on the north side.
 Nothing but corn stubble remains from this year’s crop, visible as the whitish ground cover in the center left of the photo above.
-Most years, I see butternut squash or pumpkins in that field, but this time it was corn.
 We had a very dry summer, and Unkety looked low in July and August.
 The water level looks better heading into fall.

 Nashua River Rail Trail, Pepperell MA